yuichi-takeuchi/curriculum_vitae/Japanese/README.md

 2.	**Takeuchi Y**, Ono H, Tanabe M, Pregabalin supraspinally activates the descending noradrenergic pain inhibitory system after peripheral nerve injury.
 The 80th Annual Meeting of The Japanese Pharmacological Society.
 Nagoya, Japan.
 Mar 14–16, 2007.
 (Abstract No. P1-039) Poster
 3. Nagumo Y, **Takeuchi Y**, Imoto K, Kawakami Y, Miyata M, Role of acetylcholine on sensory synaptic transmission in the mouse ventrobasal thalamus.
 The 81th Annual Meeting of The Japanese Pharmacological Society.
 Yokohama, Japan.
 Mar 17–19, 2008.
 (Abstract No. P2I-72) Poster
 4. Miyata M, Nagumo Y, **Takeuchi Y**, Imoto K, Kawakami Y, Acetylcholine distinctly regulates on synaptic transmission in the ventrobasal thalamus.
 The 85th Annual Meeting of the Physiological Society of Japan.
 Tokyo, Japan.
 Mar 25–27, 2008.
 (Abstract No. 2P-F-047) Poster
 5.	**Takeuchi Y**, Imoto K, Miyata M, Development of lemniscus synapses on the mice ventrobasal thalamus.
 The 31st Annual Meeting of the Japan Neuroscience Society.
 Tokyo, Japan.
-July 9–11, 2008.
+Jul 9–11, 2008.
 (Abstract No. P3-e20) Poster
 6. Nagumo Y, **Takeuchi Y**, Kawakami Y, Imoto K, Miyata M, Neuromodulatory effect of acetylcholine on synaptic transmissions in the ventrobasal thalamic nucleus.
 The 31st Annual Meeting of the Japan Neuroscience Society.
 Tokyo, Japan.
-July 9–11, 2008.
+Jul 9–11, 2008.
 (Abstract No. P3-c15) Poster
 7.	**Takeuchi Y**, Imoto K, Miyata M, Transection of infraorbital nerve induces multiple innervations of lemniscal fibers onto the relay neuron in the adult mice somatosensory thalamus.
 The 32nd Annual Meeting of the Japan Neuroscience Society.
 Nagoya, Japan.
 Sep 16–18, 2009.
 (Abstract No. P2-b30) Poster
 8.	**Takeuchi Y**, Nagumo Y, Katayama Y, Imoto K, Kawakami Y, Miyata M, Peripheral nerve transection-induced remodeling of afferent synapses in the somatosensory thalamus of mice.
 The 33rd Annual Meeting of the Japan Neuroscience Society.
 Kobe, Japan.
 Sep 2–4, 2010.
 (Abstract No. P3-b05) Poster
 9. Miyata M and **Takeuchi Y**, Synaptic rewiring and compositional changes in glutamate receptors at thalamic lemniscal synapses in the developmental process.
 The 88th Annual Meeting of the Physiological Society of Japan.
 Yokohama, Japan.
 Mar 28–30, 2011.
 (Abstract No. P1-C-2-3) Symposium